mouseless/learn-nuxt/migrations.md

 - [ ] move eslintrc config and use only `@nuxtjs/eslint-config-typescript`
 - [ ] rename eslint config file as `.eslintrc`
 - [ ] add eslint run command to scripts
+- [ ] move your scripts from old project
 - [ ] remove build stage from scripts
 - [ ] set `PayloadExtraction` `false`
 - [ ] migration of remaining config in `nuxt.config.ts`